XGitHub

 Key points

-• RSC compatibility: @number-flow/react is a client component (uses DOM APIs and ResizeObserver).
-Mark any page using it with 'use client' in Next.js App Router.
+• RSC compatibility: @number-flow/react is a client component.
+Mark any Next.js App Router page using it with 'use client'.